Ronald Isley: Personal life

 Isley married Margaret Tinsley in 1960, and in 1969 their daughter Tia Isley was born.
 In 1993, he married singer Angela Winbush.
 They had no children during their marriage.
 The couple divorced in early 2002.

 Isley suffered a mild stroke in London in 2004, which halted an Isley Brothers tour.
 In September 2005, he married background singer Kandy Johnson of the duo JS/Johnson Sisters.
 Their son, Ronald Isley, Jr., was born in December 2006.
 Isley resided in St. Louis, but now resides in Los Angeles, with his current wife and son.

 Tax evasion

 In 2006, Isley was convicted of tax evasion charges.
 He was to owe the Internal Revenue Service over $3.1 million in back taxes and sentenced to three years and one month in prison.
 Isley's sentence was affirmed by the United States Court of Appeals for the Ninth Circuit.
-Isley was imprisoned at the Federal Correctional Institution at Terre Haute, Indiana, and was scheduled for release on April 13, 2010.
+Isley was imprisoned at the Federal Correctional Institution in Terre Haute, Indiana, and was scheduled for release on April 13, 2010.
 He was moved to a half-way house (Dismas House) in St. Louis, following an early departure that October.